 Managing our assets and liabilities

-Net worth continues to cushion the impact of COVID-19 and support the recovery
+Net worth has cushioned the impact of COVID‑19

-The Crown's net worth is forecast to remain positive across the forecast period and stronger than forecast at Budget 2020 as the investments made through COVID-19 help grow the economy.
-The most recent year-end results show the Crown owned $393.4 billion of assets and had $277.5 billion of liabilities at 30 June 2020, giving a net worth of $115.9 billion.
+The Crown's net worth continues to be stronger than 2022 Budget Update forecasts.
+The most recent year end results show the Crown owned $501.8 billion of assets and had $327.5 billion of liabilities as of 30 June 2022, with the Crown's share of the net worth being $167 billion.

 Source: The Treasury

 By the end of the forecast period, gross debt, which mostly consists of New Zealand Government Bonds and excludes Reserve Bank settlement cash and Reserve Bank bills, is expected to be $214.5 billion (44.2 percent of GDP).